lamont-granquist/ruby-ksp/README.md

 # ruby-ksp

-Ruby PEG Parser For KSP1 ConfigNode parsing
+Ruby PEG Parser For KSP1 ConfigNode parsing.

+Just example code, I have no plans on supporting or extending this.